Doileo/Doileo/README.md

 ## 📚 Learning Journey

 I’m always curious and eager to expand my knowledge.
-Currently, I’m mastering algorithms like quicksort and studying data structures such as trees and graphs.
+I’m dedicated to enhancing my skills in **React** while prioritizing **accessibility** to ensure that my projects are inclusive and user-friendly.
 I enjoy sharing my learning process and progress!

 ## 📫 Let's Connect